akka/akka/akka-docs/src/main/paradox/dispatchers.md

 ![dispatcher-behaviour-on-good-code.png](./images/dispatcher-behaviour-on-good-code.png)

-Messages sent to `SeparateDispatcherFutureActor` and `PrintActor` are easily handled by the default dispatcher - the green lines, which represent the actual execution.
+Messages sent to `SeparateDispatcherFutureActor` and `PrintActor` are handled by the default dispatcher - the green lines, which represent the actual execution.

 When blocking operations are run on the `my-blocking-dispatcher`,